-5 Main Foods for Diabetics to Avoid
+5 Foods to Avoid for Diabetes

 Supriya Lal